- 1 cup butter, softened

 - Additional confectioners' sugar

-- For filling, in a small heavy saucepan, whisk egg, granulated sugar, lemon juice and lemon peel until blended.
+- For filling, whisk together egg, granulated sugar, lemon peel and lemon juice in a small heavy saucepan over medium-low heat until blended.
 Add butter; cook over medium heat, whisking constantly, until thickened and a thermometer reads at least 170°, about 20 minutes.
-Do not allow to boil.
-Remove from heat immediately.
+Remove from heat immediately (do not allow to boil).
 Transfer to a small bowl; cool.
 Press plastic wrap onto surface of filling.
 Refrigerate until cold, about 1 hour.

-To serve, spread lemon filling on bottoms of half of the cookies; cover with remaining cookies.
+To serve, spread lemon filling on half of cookies; cover with remaining cookies.
 Dust with confectioners' sugar.
 Store leftovers in refrigerator.

-Freeze option: Freeze cookies in freezer containers.
+Freeze option: Freeze unfilled, undecorated cookies in freezer containers.
 To use, thaw cookies in covered containers.
 Fill and decorate as directed.
 Yield: 2 dozen.